hydro-7/Generative-Object-Removal-using-DeepFillv2/README.md

 ## **To Do List**
+- Add references and sources to the readme
 - Improve the GUI for bounding boxes with tkinter
 - Incoporate better UI features for the website
 - Deploy on HuggingFace Spaces / Docker